 Christine Gelineau, among many other things, is the edior of the great French Connections anthology.

-New Stone Soup co-host Michael F. Gill.
-His website is also the home of April Penn's chapbooks!
+Michael F. Gill's website is also the home of April Penn's chapbooks!

 Len Germinara lives on Nantucket, hosts a great reading series there, has a wonderful wife and deserves every bit of it.